VR-25/acc/README.md

 // Enable this only if the set charging switch is stubbornly reset by the system.
 // Oftentimes, userspace thermal management daemons (e.g., mi_thermald) and/or driver issues are behind charging control issues.
 // Some people "systemlessly" disable certain thermal daemons with Magisk.
 While this is not a general recommendation, they swear by it.

+// idle_apps (ia) # Default: null
+// This is a list of comma or space separated patterns matching Android package names.
+// When a matched app is running in the foreground, idle mode is enabled.
+// e.g., idleApps=(maps navig somegame) or idleApps=(maps,navig,somegame) or mixed

 // idle_threshold (it) # Default: 40